 Amsterdam's Centraal Station dates from the year 1889, when it was first used for the transport of goods.
 It was designed ...
 More

 Amsterdam's Centraal Station dates from the year 1889, when it was first used for the transport of goods.
 It was designed by the architect P.J.H.
-Cuypers - well known in his time, who also designed the Rijksmuseum.
-The building's foundation consists of 8687 wooden piles, because of the wetlands around 't IJ.
+Cuypers, well known in his time, who also designed the Rijksmuseum.
+The building's foundation consists of 8687 wooden piles.
 The original construction has been rebuilt more than once, due to rapidly expanding traffic and rail transport.
 The Central Station terminal has recently been restored and can be admired in its original style.
+One of the busiest places in the city, it is frequented by about 250,000 passengers everyday.

 remember when you go to the station to travel to the airport , leave plenty of time.